sCrypt-Inc/scryptTS-docs/docs/getting-started/built-ins.md

 ## Standard Libraries

-`scryptTS` comes with standard libraries that define many commonly used contracts.
-They are included by default and do not require explicit `import` to be used.
+`scryptTS` comes with standard libraries that define many commonly used contracts..

 ### Library `Utils`

-The `Utils` library provides a set of commonly used utility functions, such as function `Utils.fromLEUnsigned` converts signed integer `n` to unsigned integer of `l` bytes, in little endian.
-And function `buildOutput(outputScript: ByteString, outputSatoshis: bigint): ByteString` to build a tx output from its script and satoshi amount.
+The `Utils` library provides a set of commonly used utility functions.

-- `static toLEUnsigned(n: bigint, l: bigint): ByteString` Convert the signed integer `n` to an unsigned integer of `l` byte length, in [sign-magnitude](https://en.wikipedia.org/wiki/Signed_number_representations#Sign%E2%80%93magnitude) little endian format.
+- `static toLEUnsigned(n: bigint, l: bigint): ByteString` Convert the signed integer `n` to an unsigned integer of `l` bytes, in sign-magnitude little endian format.

 ```typescript
 Utils.toLEUnsigned(10n, 3n)   // '0a0000'
 Utils.toLEUnsigned(-10n, 2n)  // '0a00'
 ```

-- `static fromLEUnsigned(bytes: ByteString): bigint` Convert ByteString to unsigned integer in [sign-magnitude](https://en.wikipedia.org/wiki/Signed_number_representations#Sign%E2%80%93magnitude) little endian format.
+- `static fromLEUnsigned(bytes: ByteString): bigint` Convert ByteString to unsigned integer.

 ```typescript
 Utils.fromLEUnsigned(toByteString('0a00'))  // 10n